All Episodes

 Yeah.

-And uh here is our chance.
+And here's our chance.

-Everybody always says, Oh, this is the most important election of your life.
+Everybody always says, oh, this is the most important election of your life.

-Everybody said it all the time, and it's like boy who cried Wolf syndrome.
+Everybody said it all the time, and it's like, boy who cried wolf syndrome.

 Yeah, yeah, sure.